CelleryLin/Sleep_Stage_Prediction/Sleep_stage_classifier/README.md

-# Training Sleep Stage Classification
+# Training Sleep Stage Classifiers

 This directory contains the training scripts and models for sleep stage classification using ECG data.
 The classification system contains 2 stages: Local and Global classification, each with its own model architecture and training process.